Muhammet Emin Çakır

 Muhammet Emin Çakır (born 2003) is a Turkish Greco-Roman wrestler who competes in the 55 kg division.
 He represents İzmir Büyükşehir Belediyespor and the Turkish national team in international competitions.

 Career

 In 2023, Çakır won a bronze medal in the 55 kg Greco-Roman event at the European U23 Wrestling Championships held in Bucharest.
+He won against Georgian wrestler Giorgi Tokhadze, lost to Armenian wrestler Karapet Manvelyan, and won again against Serbian wrestler Sabolc Losonc.

-In 2025, he claimed the gold medal in the 55 kg category at the 2025 Vehbi Emre & Hamit Kaplan Tournament in Kocaeli, one of the most significant achievements of his career.
+In June 2025, Çakır claimed the gold medal in the 55 kg category at the 2025 Vehbi Emre & Hamit Kaplan Tournament in Kocaeli, one of the most significant achievements of his career.
+The final match, which pitted him against Indian wrestler Anil Mor, ended with a 1-1 score.

+In September 2025, Çakır won the Senior World Championship held in Zagreb, Croatia.

+In December 2025, Çakır achieved the title of "Türkiye Champion" at the Senior Türkiye Wrestling Championship in Gaziantep, held from December 7 to 12, and he was accordingly congratulated by a rector professor from his alma mater Aydın Adnan Menderes University.